Financially reviewed by Patrick Flood, CFA.

 The usual pro-gold argument is its ability to hedge against inflation.
 Unfortunately, the shiny metal has not been a reliable inflation hedge historically.
 Lastly, gold and metals funds always have higher fees, with broad metals funds being even pricier than gold funds, and also remember that gold in a taxable account is taxed as a collectible at rates up to 28%.

-Those who still want some gold can use the fund SGOL.
+Those who want some gold can use the fund SGOL.
 Gold is extremely volatile, meaning its value fluctuates wildly.
-If you hold some gold, I’d keep it at no more than 10% of the portfolio.
+Consequently, if you hold gold alongside stocks and intermediate treasury bonds, as the retiree probably would, I’d keep it at no more than 10% of the total portfolio.

 Cash and cash equivalents are their own asset class, but we’re not talking about a stack of dollar bills under your mattress.
 We usually mean Treasury Bills aka T Bills, which are just ultra short-term (1-3 month) treasury bonds.
 They’re considered a “cash equivalent,” and drive the returns of money market accounts and cash equivalent ETFs.